cncf/toc/reviews/sandbox/2023/2023-telepresence-annual.md

 ### Incubation

 We are currently working through the process to apply to move to the incubation stage.
-We have a open governance reveiw and we will be crating the PR in the fall to request our incubation review.
+We have a open governance review and we will be creating the PR in the fall to request our incubation review.